Breadcrumb navigation

 The Audition Process

 - Candidates should arrive around 35 minutes before their audition time.
-They will have 20-25 minutes of solo warm-up time.
+You will have 20-25 minutes of solo warm-up time.

 - We will provide a band to accompany you (piano, bass & drums – or the remaining two, if you are a pianist, bassist or drummer).
 The band will not be present during your warm-up.